owlbarn/tutorial/book/linear-algebra/README.md

 1. all the pivots without row exchange satisfy $d >0$
 1. there exists invertible matrix B so that A=B^TB

-For the last condition, we can use *Cholesky decomposition* to find B:
+For the last condition, we can use the *Cholesky Decomposition* to find B:

 ```
 val chol : ?upper:bool -> ('a, 'b) t -> ('a, 'b) t
   (* Cholesky factorisation *)